gordondzwilliams/gordondzwilliams.github.io/files/data/LT/LiTriangleDataset_README.md

 This dataset forms part of the supplementary material for:

-Williams, G.D.Z., and Vengosh, A. (submitted).
-Origins of the Mg/Li ratio in closed-basin brines of the Lithium Triangle: the relative importance of high- and low-temperature water-rock interactions.
-Earth-Science Reviews.
+Williams, G.D.Z., and Vengosh, A., 2026.
+Origins of the Mg/Li ratio in closed-basin brines of the Lithium Triangle: The relative importance of high- and low-temperature water-rock interactions.
+Earth-Science Reviews, 105516. https://doi.org/10.1016/j.earscirev.2026.105516

 If using this dataset, please cite the above article and any of the original data sources listed in the "References" tab.
 This compilation reflects original reported values; users are encouraged to consult and cite the primary publications for detailed methodological information.